jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 # Introduction
 In previous [blog posts]( https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#summary), I have described the testing process.
 I have mentioned some of the benefits and concerns in passing.

-This blog post will list some of those benefits here, and I’ll cover concerns in the next blog (TBD).
+This blog post will list some of those benefits here, and I’ll cover concerns in the [next blog](https://jhumelsine.github.io/2024/09/08/test-concerns.html).

 __Spoiler Alert: Testing the code isn’t the main benefit.__